BIOP/ijl-utilities-wrappers/README.md

 **NOTE** We recommand users to prepare in Fiji the minimal image to be processed by cellpose before using the plugin.
 For example, from a 4 channels image (with nuclei, membrane , proteinX, ... stainings) extract the membrane and nuclei channel, make a composite and run cellpose command on it.

+For more info about parameters please refer to [cellpose.readthedocs.io](https://cellpose.readthedocs.io/en/latest/settings.html#)

 <h1>Elastix</h1>